Pretz333/pretz.dev/README.md

 - [ ] Above a certain width, move the image to the side (2-column layout)
 - [ ] Above a certain width, move the project blocks be all in one row (3-column layout)
 - [ ] Make nav headers and links bigger
+- [ ] Carousel buttons will scroll until the image is 1.5 rem from the top of the screen.
+On larger screens, this may scroll the buttons off of the screen, resulting in a jittery process

 ### About Page Improvements